-- The Dreamer In the role of the dreamer one tries to think freely of “realistic” or “practical”.
+In the role of the dreamer one tries to think freely of “realistic” or “practical”.
 The aim is to find the most creative ideas possible.
-The dreamer is, so to speak, enthusiastic, passionate and does not think about feasibility.
+The dreamer is, so to speak, enthusiastic, passionate, and does not think about feasibility.

-- The critic critical questioning, worst-case scenarios, unpleasant truths, weighing things up and finding weak points.
+Critical questioning, worst-case scenarios, unpleasant truths, weighing things up, and finding weak points.
 That is the role of the critic.
 It is important to carefully weigh up the ideas and find the weak points that would cause implementation or failure.

-- The Neutral The method actually also works with the 3 rollers (1-3), but it is recommended to assume the neutral position of an outsider.
-This can be a customer, a supplier, the press or another person observing from outside.
+The method actually also works with the 3 rollers (1-3), but it is recommended to assume the neutral position of an outsider.
+This can be a customer, a supplier, the press, or another person observing from outside.

 In most cases, an existing idea or a small number of ideas that have already been found can be discussed effectively.
-In order to simplify the change of roles, small means such as disguises, different chairs or also special “thinking corners” with which the persons can put themselves more easily into the role.
-This is especially important not to slip into a different role, lie the realist beeing the critic or the other way around.
+To simplify the change of roles, small means such as disguises, different chairs, or also special “thinking corners” with which the persons can put themselves more easily into the role.
+This is especially important not to slip into a different role, lie the realist being the critic, or the other way around.

 4. De Bono 6 hats thinking

-Another method for the an efficient brainstorming flow of ideas and also for the feasibility checking of the generated ideas is the De Bono 6 hats method.
-Method is less suitable for getting completely new ideas, so use it like the Disney method for a few ideas that need to be worked out further.
+Another method for the efficient brainstorming flow of ideas and also for the feasibility checking of the generated ideas is the De Bono 6 hats method.
+The method is less suitable for getting completely new ideas, so use it as the Disney method for a few ideas that need to be worked out further.
 This method is also ideal for taking a business plan to the next level or working on improving a product or service.

 The De Bono 6 hats method explains

-- Blue Hat – The moderator: He summarizes everything what the different participants say, writes down the important information and should also be the secretary to the group.
+- Blue Hat – The moderator: He summarizes everything that the different participants say, writes down the important information, and should also be the secretary to the group.

 - Yellow Hat – The optimist: He consistently thinks of the “Best Case” for the idea.
 It is about seeing the optimum in all areas.
-No matter if timelines, budget, market, customer expectations etc. he assumes that everything goes perfect.
+No matter if timelines, budget, market, customer expectations, etc. he assumes that everything goes perfectly.

 - Green hat – The thinker: He may think in broad terms.
 He should concentrate on bringing in new ideas and thinking “broad” instead of going into depth like the others.
 So he combines outside ideas with the other idea instead of focusing on the details of the idea.

-- Black Hat – The critic: Cricits find weak points, specifically address the weak points, criticize ideas and also point out negative aspects.
-The “worst case scenario” is his world and for him everything which can go wrong, will go wrong.
+- Black Hat – The critic: Critics find weak points, specifically address the weak points, criticize ideas, and also point out negative aspects.
+The “worst-case scenario” is his world and for him, everything which can go wrong will go wrong.